dana-ross/adrian/README.md

 ##### cache-control lifetime: &lt;seconds&gt;

-Used to set the cache-control header sent to browsers.
-This header instructs browsers to cache Adrian's CSS and font files for this amount of time.
+Used to set the cache-control header sent to browsers and CDNs.
+This header instructs everyone downstream to cache Adrian's CSS and font files for this amount of time.

 ##### logs